fs_mkmount - Creates a mount point for a volume

 The mount point enables local users to access the foreign cell's filespace,

 assuming they have the necessary permissions on the ACL of the volume's root directory and that there is an entry for the foreign cell in each local client machine's /usr/vice/etc/CellServDB file.

 In the output of the fs lsmount command,

 :) appear between the initial number sign and the volume name in a regular cellular mount point name.

 Names the directory to create as a mount point.
 The directory must not already exist.
 Relative pathnames are interpreted with respect to the current working directory.

 Specify the read/write path to the directory, to avoid the failure that results from attempting to create a new mount point in a read-only volume.
-By convention, the read/write path is indicated by placing a period before the cell name at the pathname's second level (for example, /afs/.example.com).
-For further discussion of the concept of read/write and read-only paths through the filespace, see "DESCRIPTION".
+By convention, the read/write path is indicated by placing a period before the cell name at the pathname's second level (for example, /afs/.abc.com).
+For further discussion of the concept of read/write and read-only paths through the filespace, see DESCRIPTION.

 Specifies the name or volume ID number of the volume to mount.

 Names the cell in which the volume resides (creates a cellular mount point).
 Provide the fully qualified domain name, or a shortened form that disambiguates it from the other cells listed in the local /usr/vice/etc/CellServDB file.